vaishaliisingh/Face-Detection-Cpp-OpenCV/README.md

 # Face Detection in C++ using OpenCV
 This project demonstrates real-time face detection using OpenCV in C++.
-The application captures video from the camera, detects faces, and displays the results with rectangles drawn around the detected faces.
+The application captures video from the camera, detects faces, and displays the results with rectangles around the detected faces and the count of faces displayed on the video frame.

 ## Table of Contents
 - [Introduction](#introduction)